 Capital gains tax is normally not payable on gains you make on the sale of your only or main home.
 But if you own more than one, there may be a bill to pay.

-- you develop your home – for example, by converting part of it into flats
+- develop your home – for example, by converting part of it into flats

-- you sell part of your garden and your total plot is more than half a hectare (1.2 acres)
+- sell part of your garden and your total plot, including the area you are selling, is more than half a hectare (1.2 acres)

-- you use part of your home exclusively for business
+- use part of your home exclusively for business

 If you're a basic rate taxpayer you'll pay 18% capital gains tax on property sales.
 Higher-rate and additional-rate taxpayers will pay 28%.
 You don't need to pay capital gains taxes when selling your main home.